 What child wouldn't love to get a real, live bunny for Easter?
 Maybe it seems like a good time to teach a child some responsibility, but parents should think carefully before giving a live animal.

-How to make beautiful non traditional Easter egg decorations that last long after all the jelly beans are gone.
-Instructions for blowing out the eggs, silk dyeing, hand painting and making decoupage hanging egg ornaments.
+Learn how to make beautiful, non-traditional Easter egg decorations that last long after all the jelly beans are gone.
+Get instructions for blowing out the eggs, silk dyeing, hand painting, and making decoupage hanging egg ornaments.